Driving provider satisfaction via better insight and control

 Understanding that this process was ripe for automation – and intelligent automation at that, medaptus launched its Assign platform to ease and improve the daily patient distribution process.
 The product is capable of computing a variety of data points from admission history to payer to PCP in order to generate the best patient-provider match.

-After learning of the new offering, Rob Flaherty, MD, medical director over the hospitalist team at BID-Plymouth, was eager to see if the solution would save his team time, enabling each provider to start rounds earlier and with better information.
+After learning of the new offering, Rob Flaherty, MD, who then was medical director over the hospitalist team at BID-Plymouth, was eager to see if the solution would save his team time, enabling each provider to start rounds earlier and with better information.
 “After using Assign for only a short period of time, one thing was quite clear: the software was handily dealing with the administrative task of assignment in a much more efficient manner than we’d been able to previously, relying on our memories and spreadsheets.
 In fact, Assign generates our daily list in only minutes whereas previously this took upwards of 45 minutes each morning,” he said.

 Once the software processes the custom logic for appropriate distribution, taking into consideration continuity and load balancing, patient lists are sent to nursing stations for printing; each provider uses a hard copy of the list for note taking during rounds.
 “Our list accuracy has vastly improved via Assign.
 The list creation process is now consistent in its approach and typically 100% accurate.
-While we are on paper now, we will soon implement seamless integration of Assign with medaptus’ Charge Capture solution, perfecting the reconciliation of billing opportunities against patient assignments,” added Dr. Flaherty.
+While we are on paper now, we will soon implement seamless integration of Assign with medaptus’ Charge Pro solution, perfecting the reconciliation of billing opportunities against patient assignments,” added Dr. Flaherty.